A Step-by-Step Guide to Mastering Your Daily Macros

 How to Measure Your Macros

-When you are just learning to break down your macros and track your nutrition, the three best tools you can have on the kitchen counter are a food scale, a calorie/gram counting book and a set of measuring cups.
+When you are just learning to break down your macros and track your nutrition, the three best tools you can have on the kitchen counter are a food scale, a calorie/gram counting book or mobile app, and a set of measuring cups.

-This basically means that when you measure your meals and report them in a journal, your results will improve even faster, because of the accountability factor.
-Every successful businessman knows this and saavy bodybuilders are stealing this approach for their bodybuilding success.
+When you measure your meals and report them in a journal, your results will improve even faster, because of the accountability factor.
+Every successful businessman knows this and savvy bodybuilders are stealing this approach for their bodybuilding success.

 The calorie-counting paperback may be thick, but if you think about it most of us tend to stick with about 20-30 favorite foods.
 Before you know it, you will remember that a 6-ounce chicken breast has about 140 calories, a little over 26g of protein and 3g of fat.